u1810/AI-ML-TASK-7/README.md

 ##  Visualizations
 - 2D decision boundaries for both Linear and RBF kernels.
-- Confusion matrix and metrics printed in console.
+- Confusion matrix and metrics printed in console

----

-## File Structure
-├── breast-cancer.csv
-├── aiml-task7.ipynb
-└── README.md

 ---